Effective Date: March 15, 2023

 3.2 We may process data about how you use our website and services ("usage data").
 The usage data may include your IP address, browser type and version, operating system, length of visit, and page view history.
 This usage data may be processed for the purposes of analysis and improvement of our services.

 3.3 We may also process information included in your member profile on our website or in connection with your membership, donation, registration for a conference or other SIDM event.
-The information may include your user id, name, address, telephone number, email address, profile pictures, gender, educational details and professional details, including employer or other professional qualifications.
-The profile data may be processed for the purposes of enabling and monitoring your use of our website and services, ensuring the security of our website and services, maintaining back-ups of our database, processing your membership requests or donations, registering you for conferences or other events, fulfilling requests you may make of us from time to time, and communicating with you about SIDM and on topics that we think may interest you.
+The information may include your user ID, name, title, date of birth, and gender (“identity data”), address, telephone number, email address (“contact data”), profile pictures, gender, educational details and professional details, including employer or other professional qualifications (“profile data”).
+The identity data, contact data, and profile data may be processed for the purposes of enabling and monitoring your use of our website and services, ensuring the security of our website and services, maintaining back-ups of our database, processing your membership requests or donations, registering you for conferences or other events, fulfilling requests you may make of us from time to time, and communicating with you about SIDM and on topics that we think may interest you.

 3.4 We may occasionally allow members to post certain information or content on our sites, including but not limited to material in connection with conferences or other SIDM events ("publication data").
 The publication data may be used for the purposes of enabling such publication and administering our website and services.

-3.5 We may process information relating to transactions, including purchases of goods and services, paying SIDM member dues, registration fees for conferences, or donations to the Society, that you enter into with us and/or through our website ("transaction data").
-The transaction data may include your contact and transaction details, your payment method and other related information.
-The transaction data may be processed for the purpose of supplying the purchased goods and services, processing dues, fees or donations, and keeping proper records of those transactions.
+3.5 We may process information relating to transactions, including purchases of goods and services, paying SIDM member dues, registration fees for conferences, or donations to the Society, that you enter into with us and/or through our website ("transaction data") and related information such as payment card details and relate tax forms (“financial data”).
+The transaction data may include your contact and transaction details,.
+The transaction data and financial data may be processed for the purpose of supplying the purchased goods and services, processing dues, fees or donations, and keeping proper records of those transactions.

 3.6 We may process information that you provide to us for the purpose of subscribing to any of our publications, newsletters or other information about SIDM activity ("notification data").
 The notification data may be processed for the purposes of sending you the relevant publications.
 Many of the communications you receive from us may be directly related to your requests, such as processing your conference registration or membership status.
 We also send you information about the latest news and information on SIDM activities.
 You can unsubscribe from these communications at any time by following the instructions at the bottom of our emails.